 Air travel must be made at the lowest possible fare, and the ticket booked at least 21 days prior to departure.
 The total cost of the ticket must not exceed $400 unless prior approval has been granted by the Grand Quaestor or his designee.
 The lowest possible fare will not consider any fare which requires the traveler to leave his home before 7:00 AM nor arrive back at his home after 11:30 PM, although a traveler is free to consider those options if he wishes.
 Any variation from this guideline must be approved in advance by the Grand Quaestor or his designee.

-The Fraternity encourages the use of the Fraternity’s owned travel agency Blue and Gold Travel for all air travel arrangements.
-The Fraternity’s authorized travel agent is provided as a convenience to our volunteers and members.
-Use of the agency does allow for direct billing to the Fraternity of the travel expenses.
-The utilization of the travel agency is; however, optional as it is recognized that there may be cost savings and travel discounts achieved by booking flights through other means or directly with air carriers.
-The Fraternity encourages each brother to watch for these specials and to make early arrangements for known travel needs and to advise our authorized travel agency of any special airfare program available.
-It is each brother’s personal responsibility to seek out the most economical means of travel, and if flights are booked directly, the brother needs to timely file an expense reimbursement request with appropriate documentation of the advance 21-day purchase.
-Should individuals not follow the travel guidelines, future reimbursement privileges may be restricted.
+The Fraternity requires the use of it’s wholly owned travel agency Blue and Gold Travel for all air travel arrangements which are to be paid for or reimbursed by the Fraternity.
+Use of the agency allows for direct billing to the Fraternity of all travel expenses.
+The utilization of the travel agency is compulsory.
+It is recognized that there may be cost savings and travel discounts achieved by booking flights through other means or directly with air carriers.
+Therefore, the Fraternity encourages each brother to watch for specials, to make early arrangements for known travel needs and to advise our authorized travel agency of any special airfare program available.
+It is each brother’s personal responsibility to seek out the most economical means of travel and help keep costs to the lowest possible rates by communicating these rates to our travel agent for matching.
+Should individuals decline to follow the travel guidelines, reimbursement should not be expected.